-- Y and N: identified contributory items in an HCA are indicated by Y (yes).
-Where the item is not identified in an existing DCP as contributory or otherwise it is indicated by N (not identified). - - indicates that the pub is not included in an HCA.
+• Y, N and N/A: identified contributory items in an HCA are indicated by Y (yes).
+Where the item is not identified in an existing DCP as contributory or otherwise it is indicated by N (not identified).
+Where the relevant DCP does not identify any properties in the HCA as contributory or otherwise it is indicated by N/A (not applicable).